ZahinMai/Clean-Up-Crew/README.md

 auction_strategy = "nearest_task"
 ```

-## Test logs
+## Logging & Output

-With each simulation run, a text file of the debug output from the console is saved..
+With each simulation run, a text file of the debug output from the console is saved automatically.
+The system uses a custom `DualLogger` to capture `stdout` and write it to markdown files for post-run analysis.

+  * Logs are initialised immediately when the controllers start.
+  * Auctioneer logs:
+     * Located in  `controllers/auctioneer/logs/`
+     * Record of every auction start, bid received, winner assignment, and task completion event.
+  * Collector logs
+     * Located in `controllers/collector/logs/`
+     * Records state transitions (`IDLE` -\> `NAVIGATING`), path planning metrics (number of waypoints), and ASCII map visualizations showing the robot's position and path
+  * Files are named with timestamps to prevent overwrites, e.g., `auction_output_20251211_224745.md` or `nav_output_20251211_224745.md`.

 -----

 ## File Structure